-WHEREAS, Sudden Unexplained Death in Childhood (SUDC) is the sudden and unexpected death of a child over the age of 12 months that remains unexplained after a thorough case investigation is conducted, including performance of a complete autopsy, examination of the death scene, and review of the clinical history; and
+WHEREAS, Sudden Unexplained Death in Childhood (SUDC) is a category of death in children between the ages of 1 and 18 that remains unexplained after a thorough case investigation is conducted, including performance of a complete autopsy, examination of the death scene, and review of the clinical history; and

-WHEREAS, in 2017, there were approximately 389 cases of SUDC in the United States between the ages of 1 to 18 – including 243 children under the age of 5 – who die without any clear cause or explanation; and
+WHEREAS, each year there are approximately 400 cases of SUDC in the United States – including more than 200 children between the ages of 1 and 4 – who die without any clear cause or explanation; and

 WHEREAS, while less common than Sudden Infant Death Syndrome (SIDS), which occurs before the first birthday, SUDC is an important health concern that deserves increased public awareness and research; and